Math 104

 Homework

-Canvas: We will use for Canvas for the course.
-All handouts, homework assignments, and solutions will be posted on Canvas.
+Canvas: To Stanford students: This is not the place for you to get information about the course.
+We will use Canvas exclusively.
+All course policies, handouts, homework assignments, practice exams, and solutions will be posted on Canvas.

 Description: The aim of this course is to introduce the key mathematical ideas in matrix theory, which are used in modern methods of data analysis, scientific computing, optimization, and merely all quantitative fields of science and engineering.
 While the choice of topics is motivated by their use in various disciplines, the course will emphasize the theoretical and conceptual underpinnings of this subject, just as in other (applied) mathematics course.